See our new 2022 Touring Program

 (FB, MD, Motel) On to Halls Creek the northern end of the Tanami Track and Canning Stock Route, where gold was first discovered in WA in 1884.
 Crossing the upper reaches of the Ord River and through the ranges to Kununurra, our base for two nights.

-(FB, PD, Motel) The Ord is spectacular, we have an optional cruise 55km along the Ord from Kununurra to Lake Argyle.
-After lunch at the Argyle Village, we board a sunset cruise of Lake Argyle, feeding fish and swimming with freshwater crocs.
-Note: Lake Argyle Boat Cruise included.
-Ord River Cruise not included, approx $120.
+(FB, PD, Motel) The Ord is spectacular, we have a cruise 55km along the Ord from Kununurra to Lake Argyle.
+After lunch at the Argyle Village we board a sunset cruise of Lake Argyle, feeding fish and swimming with freshwater crocs.
+Note: Lake Argyle and Ord River Cruise included.

-(FB, RD, Motel) Morning cruise on Katherine Gorge then via Pine Creek and Adelaide River with its beautiful War Cemetery to Darwin for four nights.
+(FB, RD, Motel) Morning cruise on Katherine Gorge then via Pine Creek and Adelaide River with its beautiful War Cemetery to Darwin for three nights.
 Note: Katherine Gorge Cruise included.

 (FB, PD, Motel) Day tour to Kakadu National Park, starting with a visit to Fogg Dam to spot birds on the wetlands.
 Later a boat cruise on Yellow Water with the skipper explaining this ancient, interesting ecosystem.
 Dinner on the way back to Darwin.
 Note: Boat Cruise included.

-(FB, MD, Motel) Leaving Darwin we cross the Adelaide River and head to Edith Falls just north of Katherine.
+(FB, MD, Motel) Leaving Darwin we spend the day in Litchfield National Park with its Magnetic Termite Mounds and the magnificent Wangi Falls.
+Back on the Stuart Highway and across the Adelaide River.
 Returning to Katherine, a service centre for the Central Northern Territory region, a vast area of mainly cattle stations, national parks and aboriginal lands.